w3security/cli/packages/snyk-protect/README.md

 - `@w3security/protect` has zero dependencies.
 - You don't need to include `w3security` in your dependencies (which is a much larger package with many dependencies).

-If you already have Snyk Protect set up, you can migrate to `@w3security/protect` by applying the following changes to your `package.json`:
+If you already have w3security Protect set up, you can migrate to `@w3security/protect` by applying the following changes to your `package.json`:

 ```patch
  {